 For many people the loss of a pet is similar to the loss of a human loved one.
 Many pets are treated as part of the family and as such can leave a huge hole in people’s lives when they leave us.
 We all understand what death means even if we have not experienced it first hand and for many people living alone, their pet may be the only contact they have daily, so losing their constant companion can be a huge blow.Bereavement is the period of mourning after a loss, especially after the death of a loved one

-Discussing death is stressful for both pet owners and veterinary professionals, however it is an essential part of being a pet owner.
+Discussing death is stressful for both pet owners, their families and veterinary professionals, however it is an essential part of being a pet owner.

 In the case of potential euthanasia, discussion prior to the loss of the pet may help owners to validate their decisions and enable them to make an informed choice for their pet and family.

 There are various causes of death of a pet, however there are other reasons owners may lose a pet and feel bereaved

 Unexpected death for example; whilst under anaesthetic , underlying medical conditions, road traffic accident, whilst in someone else’s care

 Unintentional neglect; occurs when a caregiver unknowingly fails to provide basic necessities or care

 Court order; An owner commits an offence of cruelty or suffering under the welfare of animals act 2011

 Having to give up pet for re-homing due to personal circumstances ie going into a care home or divorce